 The Fuelchief DC50 diesel fuel tank is the perfect option for when space is limited yet the power of fuel pumping is still imperative.

-The Fuelchief Fortis 1,500L compliant stationary tank (ideal for farms) combines strength and security when it comes to its fuel storage capacity.
+The Sebco 1,500L compliant stationary tank (ideal for farms) combines strength and security when it comes to its fuel storage capacity.
 Made from industrial materials, this user-friendly tank is perfect for your diesel fuel storage requirements.
 It also passes as a Fuelchief compliant farm tank ideal for the agri industry.

 The Abbi Blue 15ABBI-BLU is a 110% bunded transportable tank which has been built for safety and environmental compliance.

 The Abbi Road Tow is a transportable fuel tank that is 110% bunded tank, the tank specifications allow the safe storage of diesel fuel for fast refuelling on site.